stenciljs/site/versioned_docs/version-v4.35/config/extras.md

 } as never);
 ```

 In this example, the function simply returns the original tag name, but you can customize it as needed.
-For example, to add a prefix:
+For example, to add a suffix:

 ```typescript
 defineCustomElements(window, {